-I am Assistant Professor of Women’s and Gender Studies at Rutgers University, New Brunswick.
+I am Associate Professor of Women’s and Gender Studies at Rutgers University, New Brunswick.
 I investigate the intersections between race, gender, sexuality, and the sciences in U.S. culture.
 I am particularly interested in ideas about how the body interacts with its environment from the periods both before and after classical genetics, i.e. the 19th century and the present.
 Overall, I examine how science and culture function as systems of knowledge that share methods and sources in common, even as they rhetorically claim distinct spheres.

 My book The Biopolitics of Feeling: Race, Sex, and Science in the Nineteenth Century was released from Duke University Press in December 2017.
 The Biopolitics of Feeling fundamentally reorients theories of biopower, excavating the foundational role of affect and sentimentalism in the management of life itself and its hierarchies of race and sex.